Bidens Justice Department May Defend Trump in Capitol Riot Prosecution | ExBulletin

 Jesse Binnall – a private attorney defending Trump in the Capitol Police case, the Swalwell case and at least two other pending lawsuits – declined to say whether he would seek the department’s intervention on Trump’s behalf in any of these questions.
 Such a request would oblige the Ministry of Justice to take an official position.

-Binnall has echoed the Justice Department’s immunity argument in briefs filed for some of these cases, but so far he has not directly asked the Department to intervene in any of them. .
+Binnall has echoed the Justice Department’s immunity argument in briefs filed for some of these cases, but so far he has not directly asked the Department to intervene in any of them. them.

 If the Justice Department ends up defending Trump in any of the other pending cases against him, he would still be able to keep his lawyer private, allowing him to protect his own interests if they diverge from those of the government.